-Tubular adenoma of the colon and rectum
+Tubular adenoma of the large intestine

 by Jason Wasserman MD PhD FRCPC

-What is a tubular adenoma?
+What causes a tubular adenoma?

-How is the diagnosis of tubular adenoma made?
+How is this diagnosis made?

-The diagnosis of tubular adenoma can only be made after part, or all of the adenoma is removed and the tissue is examined under the microscope by a pathologist.
+The diagnosis of tubular adenoma can only be made after part or all of the adenoma is removed, and the tissue is examined under the microscope by a pathologist.
 The adenoma may be removed in one piece or in multiple pieces.

 What does a tubular adenoma look like under the microscope?